om2-ws22/website/docs/course-syllabus.md

 -   *Application exercises* may be submitted up to 2 days late.
     There will be a 10% deduction for each 24-hour period the assignment is late.

--   There is no late work policy for *exams* (they need to be completed in a specific timeframe)
+-   There is no late work policy for the *exam* (need to be completed in a specific timeframe)

 If there are important circumstances that prevent you from completing a lab or homework assignment by the stated due date, you may email me at [kirenz@hdm-stuttgart.de](mailto:kirenz@hdm-stuttgart.de) before the deadline.